From BR Bullpen

 Longoria was an invitee to the renamed Tampa Bay Rays' spring training in 2008 and impressed everyone with his skills, both at the plate and in the field.
 He seemed to have won the job as the team's regular third baseman, but was sent down to AAA on the camp's last week as Willy Aybar was proclaimed the team's regular.
 Most observers saw this as a ploy to delay Longoria's major league debut by a few months, in order to set back his arbitration clock.
 The controversy faded quickly, however, as Aybar was placed on the disabled list with a hamstring injury 10 days into the season and Longoria was called up to replace him; ironically, he was only hitting .136 for the Durham Bulls at that point, while Aybar had started off well, hitting .292 with some power.
 Longoria made his debut on April 12 against the Baltimore Orioles, going 1 for 3 with a walk and an RBI.
 He quickly established himself as one of the best rookies in Major League Baseball, leading the Rays to the best record in the majors by the All-Star break.
 He was voted to the 2008 All-Star Game as the American League's "Final Man" in a run-off vote against four other players, a sign of the Rays' new-found national profile.
 He was hitting .275/.348/.513 with 23 doubles and 16 home runs at the time.
 He missed some time in the second half with an injury, but still finished with 27 home runs and 85 RBI and a .272 batting average and was voted the American League Rookie of the Year after the season.

-On October 2nd, in his first career postseason game, Longoria hit back-to-back home runs in the second and third innings against Javier Vazquez of the Chicago White Sox in his first two at-bats; he hit six home runs in the first two rounds of the postseason, but was held to a 1 for 20 performance, with 9 strikeouts, in the World Series against the Philadelphia Phillies.
+On October 2nd, in his first career postseason game, Longoria hit back-to-back home runs in the 2nd and 3rd innings against Javier Vazquez of the Chicago White Sox in his first two at-bats; he hit six home runs in the first two rounds of the postseason, but was held to a 1 for 20 performance, with 9 strikeouts, in the World Series against the Philadelphia Phillies.

 Notable Achievements